jotak/demo-mesh-arena/README.md

 - Istio with Kiali installed
 - Repo cloned locally (actually, only YML files are necessary)

+Below instructions are given for OpenShift, but this is almost the same with standard Kubernetes.
+Just replace `oc` with `kubectl`, ignore `oc expose`, ignore the `oc adm policy` stuff.

 ## OpenShift

 For OpenShift users, you may have to grant extended permissions for Istio, logged as admin: